-The global laboratory filtration market is expected to reach $3.5 billion by 2023, according to P&S Market Research.
+The global laboratory filtration market is expected to reach $3.5 billion by 2023, according to P&S Intelligence.

 The market is mainly driven by the increasing use of laboratory filtration products in the food and beverage industry, introduction of technologically advanced products, increasing research activities in pharmaceutical and biopharmaceutical industries, and surge in the adoption of filtration products in clinical laboratories.

 Insights on market segments

 Based on product, the laboratory filtration market has been categorized into filtration media, filtration assemblies, and filtration accessories.
 During the forecast period, the market is expected to witness the fastest growth in the category of filtration assemblies, exhibiting a CAGR of 7.7%.
 Filtration assemblies have been sub-categorized into microfiltration, ultrafiltration, reverse osmosis, vacuum filtration, and others.
 Among these, microfiltration assemblies held the largest share, amounting to 37.2%, in the laboratory filtration assemblies market in 2017.

 On the basis of technology, the laboratory filtration market has been categorized into microfiltration, ultrafiltration, reverse osmosis, nanofiltration, vacuum filtration, and others.
 Among these, the fastest growth in the market during the forecast period is expected from the nanofiltration technology, with 10.4% CAGR.